aikn/aikn.github.io/_pages/about.md

 * _Language model with structured penalty_, granted in US and EU to Xerox Corp.

 ### Filed and pending
-* _Salient region detection in digital entertainment content_, filed in US.
-* _Audio-lip movement correlation measurement for dubbed content_, filed in US.
 * _Language agnostic song detection and identification_, filed in US.